Sleep Tips and Trends

 Limiting the activities you do in your bed helps you associate it with a place for sleep.
 Save the studying and snacking for another spot.
 Other activities, especially stressful ones, can cause you to associate your bed with a high-energy spot instead of a place to wind down and sleep.

 While alcohol can definitely make you feel drowsy, it’s not going to help your sleep quality.
 Drinking alcohol before bed reduces your ability to fall into a deep sleep.
-You’re more likely to have a restless sleep, waking up during the night.
+You’re more likely to have a night of restless sleep.
 For healthy alcohol consumption when you’re 21, it’s best to drink in moderation, stay hydrated with water, and never turn to alcohol as a sleep aid.

 If you’re not getting enough sleep during the night, a nap during the day can seem like a good option to rest and recoup.
 However, if you’re napping too long or too late in the day, it’s just going to perpetuate the cycle of not sleeping well at night.
 Experts advise to limit a nap to 30 minutes, so be sure to set an alarm if you’re taking a quick cat nap.
 Shoot to get a doze in at about 2 or 3 p.m. to avoid negatively impacting your night sleep.